National Jewish Health Helps Underserved Navigate Health Care System

 NOVEMBER 02, 2017

 ORLANDO, FL — Press Ganey Associates, experts on patient experience in health care, has awarded the National Jewish Health Comprehensive Respiratory Care Clinic (CRCC) its Team of the Year award for outreach and coordination of care for underserved patients.
-Funded by a three-year $1 million grant from Kaiser Family Foundation, a multi-disciplinary team of caregivers in the CRCC helps homeless and working-poor patients access, understand and participate in their own health care.
+Funded by a three-year $1 million grant from Kaiser Permanente Colorado, a multi-disciplinary team of caregivers in the CRCC helps homeless and working-poor patients access, understand and participate in their own health care.
 The CRCC team has reduced missed appointments and improved patient satisfaction while providing comprehensive specialty care that helps reduce health inequalities.

 “Health care doesn’t happen just in the doctor’s office,” said Elizabeth Johnson, RN, nurse-case manager for the CRCC.
 “We reach beyond the clinic walls to help patients with a whole host of issues so they can get health care that allows them to live fuller, healthier lives.”